roma-glushko/hyx/hyx/retry/README.md

 # hyx.retry

 Retry is the most basic component in our resiliency toolkit.
-It wraps some function that listen to exceptions it raises.
+It wraps a function and listens for exceptions it raises.
-If the specified exceptions are thrown, it retries in some time in a way that was specified.
+If specified exceptions are thrown, it retries after a delay according to the configured strategy.

 ## Acknowledgements